Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-Within the energy region of STCF up to $7$~GeV, it is suitable to study the spectroscopy of singly charmed baryon states $\Lambda_c$, $\Sigma_c$, $\Xi_c^{(\prime)}$, $\Omega_c$ and their excited states in the energy range of $5 \sim 7$~GeV.
-It is important for SCTF to explore their possible structure and spin-parity quantum number assignments, especially for the five new and narrow $\Omega_c$ resonances.
-If the energy region is extended to above 7.4~GeV, the production of the double charmed baryon $\Xi^{++}_{cc}$ is allowed.
-This will also enable the study of some more detailed of the recently discovered double charmed baryons.
+STCF is well suited for studying the spectroscopy of singly charmed baryons in the energy range of $4.6-7.0$ GeV, enabling the exploration of their possible structures and spin-parity quantum-number assignments.
+Thus, investigating the newly observed $\Omega_c$ excited resonances.
+If the energy region is extended to more than 7.4 GeV, the production of doubly charmed baryons such as $\Xi^{++}_{cc}$ becomes feasible, opening up new avenues for studying these new states in more detail.